Enter your email address below to receive updates from the City of Bryan.

 Maps are awesome!
 And our Geographic Information Services (GIS) maps can show you just about anything you can imagine about the City of Bryan.
 Take a look and see what interesting info you can find.

-City of Bryan Municipal Office Building will be closed on Thursday, Nov.
-24 and Friday, Nov.
-25 in observance of the Thanksgiving holiday and will resume normal operating hours on Monday, Nov.
-28.
+Bryan City Hall will be closed on Thursday, Nov.
+23 and Friday, Nov.
+24 for the Thanksgiving holiday and will resume normal operating hours on Monday, Nov.
+27. See all city facility operating schedules over the Thanksgiving weekend here.

 Lake Bryan / Outdoors